 Type of stop: Short hike

-This is one of my favourite spots on the Icefields Parkway.
-Not only because of the famous waterfall, but there’s also an awesome canyon, just on the other side of the road, that is very photogenic given the right light.
+This is one of my favorite spots on the Icefields Parkway.
+Not only because of the famous waterfall but there’s also an awesome canyon, just on the other side of the road, that is very photogenic given the right light.

 Again don’t try anything silly like standing right on the edge of the Canyon.
 Because of the mist from the waterfall these places are very treacherous.